1997–98 Phoenix Suns season: Aftermath

-Following the season, McDyess re-signed as a free agent with his former team, the Denver Nuggets, while Johnson retired after eleven seasons in the NBA, but would make a comeback late during the 1999–2000 season, Nash was traded to the Dallas Mavericks, Hot Rod Williams signed as a free agent with the Mavericks, Scott signed with the New York Knicks, and Mark Bryant was traded to the Chicago Bulls.
+Following the season, McDyess re-signed as a free agent with his former team, the Denver Nuggets after only one season with the Suns, while Kevin Johnson retired after eleven seasons in the NBA, but would eventually make a comeback late during the 1999–2000 season.
+Meanwhile, Nash was traded to the Dallas Mavericks on draft day, Williams signed as a free agent with the Mavericks, Scott signed with the New York Knicks, and Bryant was traded to the Chicago Bulls.